-For strength calculations of hatch covers by means of finite elements, the cover geometry shall be idealized as realistically as possible.
-Element size must be appropriate to account for effective breadth.
-In no case element width shall be larger than stiffener spacing.
-In way of force transfer points and cutouts, the mesh has to be refined where applicable.
-The ratio of element length to width shall not exceed 4.
+For the strength assessments of hatch covers by means of FE analysis, the hatch cover geometry shall be idealized as realistically as possible.
+In no case shall element width be larger than stiffener spacing.
+In way of force transfer points and cutouts the mesh is to be refined where applicable.
+The ration of element length to width shall not exceed 3.

-The element height of webs of primary supporting member must not exceed one-third of the web height.
-Stiffeners, supporting plates against pressure loads, have to be included in the idealization.
-Stiffeners may be modeled by using elements, plane stress or beam elements.
+The element size along the height of webs of primary supporting member is not to exceed onethird of the web height.
+Stiffeners, which support plates subjected to lateral pressure loads, are to be included in the FE model idealization.
+Stiffeners may be modelled by using beam elements, or shell/plate elements.
 Buckling stiffeners may be disregarded for the stress calculation.